yiqiao-yin/YinsPredictor3_0/Reinforcement Learning/README.md

 ```
 Results of above experiment are presented below.
 We can observe path for this stock versus trading with this strategy.

+Annotations:
+- **Close**: This is the path for the target stock which we use daily closing price to record.
+This is served as a benchmark in this experiment.
+- **Value**: This is the path for the values for simulated strategy using reinforced agent that takes advantage of Yin's predictor.

 <p align="center">
   <img src="https://github.com/yiqiao-yin/YinsPredictor3_0/blob/master/Reinforcement%20Learning/RL-Trial-2019-3-4-Screenshot-2.PNG">
 </p>

 We know that such strategy is creating an alpha because regression model has a constant term that is significant which translates to the graph above as the consistent difference between stock price and simulated strategy monetary value.
+This evidence can be seen from the regression results below.
+We observe the intercept has a statistically significant test statistics.

 <p align="center">
   <img src="https://github.com/yiqiao-yin/YinsPredictor3_0/blob/master/Reinforcement%20Learning/RL-Trial-2019-3-4-Screenshot-1.PNG">